jonegil/gui-with-gio/egg_timer/04_button_low.md

 ### Comments

 This we can work with:
-1. First we define a **Flexbox** through Layout.Flex
+1. First we define a **Flexbox** through the struct ```layout.Flex{}```
-1. Then we place a new **Layout** onto that Flexbox
-1. That 2nd layout contains two **rigids**.
+1. Then we send it list of children to be laid out through ```Layout(gtx, ...)```.
+The graphical context, *gtx*, contais the constraints that the kids have to keep within.

+The children we list are both created by ```layout.Rigid()```:
   a.
-First one to contain the button
+First a placeholder for the button,
   b.
-Then one to contain a spacer below it.
+Then another placeholder to contain empty space below the button.

-**Flex** lays out a list of children.
-- Rigid children are laid out first and Flexed children laid out after.
-- Apart from that, children are positioned in the order they are defined.
+A [Rigid](https://pkg.go.dev/gioui.org/layout?utm_source=gopls#Rigid) fills out the space it is given and is laid out first, while [Flexed](https://pkg.go.dev/gioui.org/layout?utm_source=gopls#Flexed) children share the space left after the Rigids.
+Apart from that, children are positioned in the order they are defined.

-**Rigid** is simply a Flex child filling out available space.

 #### Constraint and Dimensions
-It´s worth mentioning how a Layout is bound together through [Constraints](https://pkg.go.dev/gioui.org/layout?utm_source=gopls#Constraints) and [Dimensions](https://pkg.go.dev/gioui.org/layout?utm_source=gopls#Dimensions).
+At this point it´s worth mentioning how a Layout is bound together through **Constraints** and **Dimensions**.
- - Constraints are the Minimum and Maxium size of a widget ´´´Min, Max image.point´´´
-   - I.e. how large **can** it be
+ - [Constraints](https://pkg.go.dev/gioui.org/layout?utm_source=gopls#Constraints) are the Minimum and Maxium size of a widget.
+How small or large **can** it be
- - Dimensions are the Actual size of a widget, effectively ´´´Size image.Point´´´
-   - I.e. how large is it **actually**
+ - [Dimensions](https://pkg.go.dev/gioui.org/layout?utm_source=gopls#Dimensions) are the actual size of a widget.
+How small or large is it **actually**

 There are some nuances, like what to do if constraits can't me met, but for the most part this describes the dialoge between parent and child.
-From the parent, you create a Widget and pass in the context.
-The widget responds, with it´s own dimensions, effectively laying itself out.
+From the parent, you create a Widget and pass in the context with constraints.
+The widget responds with it´s own dimensions, effectively laying itself out.

-Note that layout operations are recursive.
+As we saw above layout operations are recursive.
 A child in a layout can itself be a layout.
 From generic components you can thus create quite involved user interfaces.

 ## Code in detail